-There are several pros and cons to writing backup offers on homes, which I will have to go over in another blog post, but for now, let’s discuss whether sellers can even accept them.
+There are several pros and cons to backup offers, both from the buyer and the seller’s perspective, which I will focus on in another blog post.
+For now, let’s discuss whether sellers can even accept them.

-Yes, but there are limitations to what traditional home sellers can do with their accepted backup offers.
-As of the writing of this post, Lines 363 – 364 of the Arizona Residential Resale Real Estate Purchase Contract clarify what those limitations are.
+Yes they can, but there are limitations to what most Arizona home sellers can do with their backup offers.
+As of the writing of this post, Section 8 of the Arizona Residential Resale Real Estate Purchase Contract breaks down what those limitations are.

 If you don’t happen to have your pocket purchase contract with you today, don’t worry, here is what those two all-important lines say.

-Sellers of short sales, on the other hand, are not restricted nearly as much.
-Here is what Lines 13 – 15 of the Arizona Short Sale Addendum say, as of the writing of this post.
+Sellers who are trying to short sell their properties, on the other hand, are not restricted nearly as much.
+Here is what the Arizona Short Sale Addendum says, as of the writing of this post.

-That’s right, you’re going to learn a new word today, and the word is gazump.
-The first time I heard it used in a sentence (yesterday), I knew I had to find a way to work it in here somehow, so I did.
-I also digress…
+The first time I heard the word gazump used in a sentence (yesterday), I knew I had to find a way to work it in here somehow, so I did.
+And I digress…